iPhone Backup Location for Mac & Windows

 C:\Documents and Settings\user\Application Data\Apple Computer\MobileSync\Backup

-Obviously if your main drive is not C: then you’ll have to change that, same goes for ‘user’
+Obviously if your main drive is not C: then you’ll have to change that, same goes for ‘user’, be sure to replace with the username of your login in Windows.

 Note to Windows users: the Application Data and AppData directories and their contents (iPhone backups included) are considered ‘hidden’ so you will need to enable ‘Show hidden files’ within Windows Explorer before you will be able to see the files.

-You’ll notice that the files in the directory are almost all unusual and randomized names, like ffb541c48e97051fff2b1f906577cbef71123c4fb.mdbackup, these are all automatically generated.
-There’s also a few xml files in the directory that have unique identifier information about your iPhone.
+You’ll notice that the files in the directory are almost all unusual and randomized names, directory names are typically hexadecimal and random, looking like “97AAAA051fBBBBBff2b1f906577cbAAAAAef7112″ or ffb541c48e97051fff2b1f906577cbef71123c4fb.mdbackup, these are all automatically generated.
+Multiple devices will have multiple backup directories with unique files in each.
+There’s also a few xml files in the directory that have unique identifier information about your iPhone, iPad, or iPod touch.
+Again, don’t modify these files if you don’t know what you’re doing as you can damage the backup.

 This probably goes without saying, but unless you know what you’re doing you should NOT edit any of these iPhone backup files!
 Editing or deleting any of these files could result in improper, malformed, or otherwise unreliable backups, and any other number of problems with your iPhone.